DrSLDR/eficode-wapp/ansible/README.md

   files as volumes, and adds an environment variable to the Frontend image so that it will call the API at a different URL.
 Specifically, it will use the same URL as the Frontend, where the `/api` redirect gets handled by `nginx`.
+* We are not assuming any Docker registry will be available to pull our images from, nor do we want to build them on-server.
+Consequently **this playbook requires the Docker images are build on the local machine** using the `docker/build.sh` script.
+Images with those names will be exported, and the resulting tarball will be sent to the server.